SSH

 Copy

-During the installation process you will be prompted for your location to set the time zone.
+During the installation process, it will ask for your location to adjust the time zone.

 !systemctl enable ssh